bobby-dq/BabyTracker/README.md

     dotnet run

+## Project Initialization
-*### The following commands were ran for initializing the project, not necessary to run this commands when you clone/pull the project.*
+*The following commands were ran for initializing the project, not necessary to run this commands when you clone/pull the project.*

 ## Install required NuGet Packages
 ### Enter the following commands within the BabyTracker project folder